zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     </repositories>
     ```

-2. Create a `settings.xml` file and copy the following *xml* code block that defines the credentials for the Artifactory:
+2. Create a `settings.xml` file and copy the following _XML__ code block that defines the credentials for the Artifactory:

     ```xml
    <?xml version="1.0" encoding="UTF-8"?>